 If you have a prior DUI, you will be required to take the Level II DUI Course, which is 21 hours long and costs $397.00 in Hillsborough County.
 These courses are available in all Florida counties, and a completion certificate from any county should be honored in Florida Courts.
 If you reside out of state, you may be able to take an equivalent course in your home state, provided you can show proof that the course is substantially similar to the Florida courses.

 If you have been charged with a DUI, an experienced DUI attorney can provide you with the information you need along with proper representation.
-Contact McIntyre Thanasides Bringgold Elliott Grimaldi & Guito, P.A. today at 844-511-4800 to discuss your case.
+Contact McIntyre Thanasides Bringgold Elliott Grimaldi Guito & Matthews, P.A. today at 844-511-4800 to discuss your case.
 Our team of experienced DUI attorneys can help you during this difficult time.